A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations

 \section{Remarks on Context and the \texorpdfstring{$\ell$}{l}-adic module}

-We briefly highlight features of the framework that make it convenient for subsequent applications and comparisons, both locally and globally. \begin{itemize}[leftmargin=2em] \item \textbf{Orbit-level packaging.} The \emph{orbital colimit} $\mathcal{G}_{O^+(x)}$ packages the pointwise arboreal data along a forward orbit into a canonical object.
-This reduces basepoint dependence and interacts well with iteration and conjugation (cf.\ §\ref{sec:orbital-open-image}), which is useful for comparing fibers across levels and for formulating global questions. \item \textbf{Local criterion on a natural open set.} Stating the local Galois criterion on the residual open locus $\PP^1_k\setminus\PC(\tilde\varphi)$ makes the role of the reduced postcritical set explicit.
-On this locus, the reduced fibers are degree-$d$ and étale, so the discriminants are units and the associated towers are unramified (see Theorem~\ref{thm:main} and the examples).
-This isolates the genuinely dynamical contribution to ramification. \item \textbf{Compatibility with global considerations.} The orbit-level viewpoint aligns with open-image questions for arboreal representations by providing a canonical target (regular case) or an admissible symmetry group (with branching), which can be useful when passing between local and global statements. \end{itemize}
+The framework introduced here yields three concrete consequences for subsequent work in both local and global contexts. \begin{itemize} \item \text{Orbit-level packaging.} The orbital preimage tree $T_{O^+(x)}$ consolidates the backward preimage trees along a forward orbit into a single canonical orbit-level object, characterized by the universal property of Proposition~\ref{prop:universal-T} as a colimit in $G_K$-sets, and the corresponding orbital arboreal image $\mathcal{G}_{O^+(x)}=\Im(G_K\to\Aut(T_{O^+(x)}))$ is the image of the induced Galois action on this tree.
+This construction is independent of the basepoint (Proposition~\ref{prop:canonic-orbital}) and interacts effectively with iteration and conjugation (see Section~\ref{sec:orbital-open-image}); these properties are the key structural features for comparing fibers across levels and for formulating global questions. \item \text{Local criterion on a natural open set.} Formulating the local Galois criterion on the residual open locus $\PP^1_k\setminus\PC(\widetilde\varphi)$ clarifies the role of the reduced postcritical set. \emph{Under strict good reduction}, on this locus the reduced fibers have degree $d$ and are étale, so the discriminants are units and the associated towers are unramified (see Theorem~\ref{thm:main} and the examples).
+This approach isolates the genuinely dynamical contribution to ramification. \item \text{Compatibility with global considerations.} The orbital target $\Aut(T_{O^+(x)})$ provides an orbit-invariant formulation of the open-image question (Question~\ref{q:orbital-regular}) and isolates the regular-vs-branching distinction (Remark~\ref{rem:general-wreath}); both ingredients are needed to relate local Frobenius statistics to global open-image statements. \end{itemize}